Thomas Schumacher: Life and career

 On February 21, 2018, The Wall Street Journal reported that Schumacher was the subject of an internal investigation at Disney into inappropriate behavior, with eyewitness accounts detailing aggressive sexual language and intimidation dating back to the 1990s.
 This reportedly included remarks toward male employees, including comments about the "sexual prowess of black men".
 It was also said that he denied the accusations and committed to being "more mindful and adhering to company policies going forward."

-Schumacher has worked with The Walt Disney Company since 1988 and currently serves as President of Disney Theatrical Group.
+Schumacher has worked with The Walt Disney Company since 1988 and served as President of Disney Theatrical Group from 2001 to 2025.

+On September 3, 2025, it was announced that Schumacher would depart from Disney Theatrical Group at the end of the month.

 Publications

 Schumacher is the author of the book How Does the Show Go On?
 An Introduction to the Theater (Disney Editions, 2007; 2019).

 Personal life

 In June 1994, Schumacher told The Advocate that he was an "out gay man" when he began working at Disney, and argued there were "a lot of gay people at every level" of Disney, and called it a "very supportive environment", with The Advocate calling him one of the "most influential gay men" in Hollywood.
 He also brought his partner, Matthew White, a ballet dancer in Los Angeles, to the annual company party and other company retreats.
 He noted that while some were "uncomfortable" with Schumacher bringing his partner, that higher executives like Jeffrey Katzenberg and Michael Eisner did not trouble him over it.

 In November 2012, Schumacher married White, his longtime partner and interior designer.